roalyr/godot-for-3d-open-worlds/README.md

 Implemented tweaks:
 * [Large World Coordinates](https://docs.godotengine.org/en/stable/tutorials/physics/large_world_coordinates.html) are used when compiling (double precision floats).
-* Increased editor zoom out distance to match far plane.
+* Increased editor zoom out distance to galactic scale (depth buffer must be adjusted for such scales, see below).
 * Increased editor zoom increment for faster zooming.
-* 4.x build DOES NOT implement hard-coded logarithmic depth buffer.
+* This 4.x fork build DOES NOT implement hard-coded logarithmic depth buffer.
 It is implemented in 3.x version of GF3DOW.
-The reason to not to implement this solution is to make it possible to incorporate possible future options for either logarithmic or reverse linear depth buffer, which is being discussed by dev team.
+The reason to not to implement this solution is to make it possible to incorporate possible future options for either logarithmic or reverse linear depth buffer, which are being discussed by dev team and are on the milestone.

 Suggested:
 * Use [logarithmic depth](https://outerra.blogspot.com/search?q=logarithmic&max-results=20&by-date=true) in your spatial shaders to achieve rendering at extreme distances